 When a lot of temporary data gets accrued over time, it not only does it slow down the browsing experience but could also have some adverse effects on the overall functionality of the browser.

 Therefore, it is always recommended to delete these data at regular intervals.
-Here are the steps to clear the browsing data:
+Here are the steps to follow:

 - Launch the Chrome app on the computer.